widelang/draft/README.md

      returnValue = 200

-     > returnValue > -- Flow operator used as braces return the value }
+     > returnValue > -- Flow intent used as braces return the value }

   $counter++